ManeLippert/gnome-shell-extension-pop-clock-alignment/README.md

     killall -3 gnome-shell
     ```

-    The '''sudo''' command is needed to ensure that the extensions overwrite everything that got set up with other extensions.
+    The ```sudo``` command is needed to ensure that the extensions overwrite everything that got set up with other extensions.
 * ### From Release
     Download release-file, unzip it and move it to ```/usr/share/gnome-shell/extensions/```